Sales of environmental and clean technology goods and services, 2015

 As part of the federal government's initiative to develop its Clean Technology Data Strategy, Statistics Canada expanded the Survey of Environmental Goods and Services in 2015 to incorporate a partial suite of clean technology goods and services.
 Further expansion in this area will take place in future survey cycles.

-The survey captures revenues from several areas of Canada's growing clean technology sector.
-A comprehensive measurement of clean technology sales in Canada's economy is available through Statistics Canada's Clean Technology Satellite Account, of which the Survey of Environmental Goods and Services is one of several components.
-The Clean Technology Satellite Account captures all economy-wide transactions in the clean technology sector, such as clean energy and scrap metals, while the Survey of Environmental Goods and Services produces data on a clearly specified subset of goods and services that are narrower in scope than those captured in the Clean Technology Satellite Account.
+The survey captures revenues from several areas of Canada's clean technology sector.
+A comprehensive measurement of clean technology sales in Canada's economy is available through Statistics Canada's Environmental and Clean Technology Products Economic Account, of which the Survey of Environmental Goods and Services is one of several components.
+The Environmental and Clean Technology Products Economic Account captures all economy-wide transactions in the clean technology sector, such as clean energy and scrap metals, while the Survey of Environmental Goods and Services produces data on a clearly specified subset of goods and services that are narrower in scope than those captured in the Environmental and Clean Technology Products Economic Account.

 Changes to the survey methodology were made for the estimates of environmental goods.
 For this reason, comparison of the 2015 estimates to earlier estimates of the Survey of Environmental Goods and Services should be made with caution.
 This is particularly the case with the category-specific estimates.

 The publication Clean technologies and the Survey of Environmental Goods and Services: A technical reference guide, 2012 and 2015 (16-511-X) is available online.

 For more information, to request data tables, or to enquire about the concepts, methods or data quality of this release, contact us (toll-free 1-800-263-1136; 514-283-8300; STATCAN.infostats-infostats.STATCAN@canada.ca) or Media Relations (613-951-4636; STATCAN.mediahotline-ligneinfomedias.STATCAN@canada.ca).